 Introduction to Bayesian Inference using RStan

-- Introduction to Bayesian inference: A brief overview of the main concepts and the underlying philosophy of the Bayesian paradigm.
+- Introduction to Bayesian inference: An overview of the main concepts and the underlying philosophy of the Bayesian paradigm.

-- Markov chain Monte Carlo methods: A brief overview of Markov chain Monte Carlo methods for Bayesian computation and Hamiltonian Monte Carlo.
+- Markov chain Monte Carlo methods: A brief overview and motivation of Markov chain Monte Carlo methods for Bayesian computation and Hamiltonian Monte Carlo.

 - The Stan language: An outline of the main components of a Stan program.

-- Examples: Including linear regression, Poisson regression and hierarchical models.
+- Examples: Linear regression, Poisson regression, hierarchical models and mixture models.

-Prior to attending this course participants should be familiar with basic Probability and Statistics including common distributions and regression methods.
+Prior to attending this course participants should be familiar with basic concepts of probability and statistics, including common probability distributions and regression methods.
 Attends should also have basic R programming knowledge: being comfortable with R’s common data-structures, as well as writing for loops and functions.
-We do not expect you to have experience with Bayesian Inference or Stan, but some knowledge of the former will be helpful.
+We do not expect attendees to have experience with Bayesian inference or Stan, but some knowledge of the former will be helpful.